00gitsteven/training/readme.txt

 This is the readme for our training
-Hoi ik vind jullie aardig
+Hoi ik vind jullie aardig.
+dit staat in hoofdstuk 3